csync/TogetherStream/README.md

 [node](https://nodejs.org/en/) 7.5

 ### Instructions
-1. If the XCode command line developer tools are not installed, run `xcode-select --install`
+1. If the Xcode command line developer tools are not installed, run `xcode-select --install`
 2. Navigate to your app on Bluemix and click on "Connections" in the left nav bar
 3. Click on "View credentials" on the Compose for PostgreSQL service and copy those credentials to `backend/config/private/VCAP_SERVICES.json`
 4. Navigate to `backend` and run `npm install`